TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/Set-JcSdkPolicy.md

 ```

 ### -Name
-The description for this specific Configuration (Policy).
+The description for this specific Policy.

 ```yaml
 Type: System.String